Kongō Gumi: Timeline

-In 578, Kongō Shikō, one of the three Miyadaiku (specialized carpenters who build shrines and temples) invited from Baekje by Prince Shōtoku to construct Shitennō-ji, founds the company.
+In 578, Kongō Shigemitsu, one of the three Miyadaiku (specialized carpenters who build shrines and temples) invited from Baekje by Prince Shōtoku to construct Shitennō-ji, founds the company.
 Until the Edo period, Kongō Gumi remains the Miyadaiku for Shitennō-ji.

 In 593, Shitennō-ji was completed.
 The construction method used to build it is still alive in the Kongō Construction's "assembly method".

 In 1576, Shitennō-ji was burned down by Oda Nobunaga.
 The company participated in the construction of Osaka Castle during the 16th century.
 In the winter of 1614 during the Siege of Osaka, Shitennō-ji burned down again.
 It has been rebuilt seven times due to war and natural disasters, and each time, the successive Kongō Gumi worked to rebuild it.

 In 1868, Shitennō-ji lost its temple estate, and Kongō Gumi could no longer receive the stipend from Shitennō-ji.

 In 1903, Kongō Gumi built the Daimon Gate.

 In 1934, the Shitennō-ji Gojū-no-tō (five-story pagoda) collapsed due to the 1934 Muroto typhoon.
 Kongō Gumi was able to rebuild it under the leadership of Yoshie Kongō, the first woman to become the head carpenter in the company's history.